-Please note at this time all our face to face appointments will take place in the Ambrose King Centre, Royal London Hospital, Whitechapel instead of our usual home at the Sylvia Pankhurst Centre, Mile End Hospital
+Most of our face to face appointments will take place in the Sylvia Pankhurst Centre, Mile End Hospital, Bancroft Road, E1 4DG

-Once a referral is received you will be contacted by text message and will be given a time for your first appointment which will be a phone consultation with a doctor from the team.
+Once a referral is received you will be contacted by text message and will be given a time range for your first appointment which will be a virtual consultation with a doctor/nurse from the team.
 You need to be in a suitable environment with good phone reception where you can talk openly.
 It will take around 30 to 40 minutes.

-If you are 10 weeks pregnant or below you will be offered an early medical abortion (EMA) at home.
+If you are under 10 weeks pregnant you will be offered an early medical abortion (EMA) at home.

 You will not be required to have any routine blood tests.
-But please organise yourself a test for sexually transmitted infections by going to www.ambrose.shl.uk.
+But please organise yourself a test for sexually transmitted infections by going visiting our booking site.

-If you are more than 10 weeks pregnant, we will offer you a surgical abortion.
-This may be at the Royal London Hospital or in another safe hospital or clinic site.
-It may involve you attending at very short notice.
+If you are 10 weeks or more pregnant, we will offer you a surgical abortion in another private clinic site.
 This will be discussed with you during your phone call appointment.
 If you have a surgical abortion, the IUD, IUS or implant can be fitted at the same time.